Japanese financial system: Banks

 Japan's traditional banking system was segmented into clearly defined components in the late 1980s: commercial banks (thirteen major and sixty-four smaller regional banks), long-term credit banks (seven), trust banks (seven), mutual loan and savings banks (sixty-nine), and various specialized financial institutions.
 During the 1980s, a rapidly growing group of nonbank operations—such as consumer loan, credit card, leasing, and real estate organizations—began performing some of the traditional functions of banks, such as the issuing of loans.

 In the early postwar financial system, city banks provided short-term loans to major domestic corporations while regional banks took deposits and extended loans to medium-sized and small businesses.
 Neither engaged much in international business.
 In the 1950s and 1960s, a specialized bank, the Bank of Tokyo, took care of most of the government's foreign-exchange needs and functioned as the nation's foreign-banking representative.
 Long-term credit banks were intended to complement rather than to compete with the commercial banks.
-Authorized to issue debentures rather than take ordinary deposits, they specialized in long-term lending to major keiretsu (系列).
+Authorized to issue debentures rather than take ordinary deposits, they specialized in long-term lending to major keiretsu.

 Trust banks were authorized to conduct retail and trust banking and often combined the work of commercial and long-term credit banks.
 Trust banks not only managed portfolios but also raised funds through the sale of negotiable loan trust certificates.
 Mutual loan and savings banks, credit associations, credit cooperatives, and labor credit associations collected individual deposits from general depositors.
 These deposits were then loaned to cooperative members and to the liquidity-starved city banks via the interbank money markets or were sent to central cooperative banks, which in turn loaned the funds to small businesses and corporations.
 More than 8,000 agricultural, forestry, and fishery cooperatives performed many of the same functions for the cooperatives.
 Many of their funds were transmitted to their central bank, the Norinchukin Bank, which was the world's largest bank in terms of domestic deposits.

 In 1990, the five largest banks in the world, measured by total assets, were Japanese banks.
 These banks opened branches abroad, acquired existing foreign banks, and became engaged in new activities, such as underwriting Euro-yen bond issues.
 The investment houses also increased overseas activities, especially participating in the United States Treasury bond market (where as much as 25 to 30% of each new issue was purchased by Japanese investors in the late 1980s).
 As of March 1989, the five largest city banks in Japan (in order of total fund volume) were Dai-Ichi Kangyo Bank, Sumitomo Bank, Fuji Bank, Mitsubishi Bank, and Sanwa Bank.